jtroo/kanata/README.md

 This is tested on Windows 10 and Linux (debian).
 See the [releases page](https://github.com/jtroo/kanata/releases) for executables.

+Using `cargo install`:

+    cargo install kanata
+    kanata --cfg <conf_file> # may not have permissions on Linux, see below

 Build and run yourself in Linux:

     cargo build   # release optional, not really perf sensitive